 I had a problem in the modeling of M31.
 If rotation data were taken at face value, then it was impossible to represent the rotational velocity with the sum of known stellar populations.
 The local value of M/L increases towards the periphery of M31 very rapidly, if the mass distribution is calculated directly from rotation velocity.
-All known old metal-poor halo-type stellar populations have a low $M/L \approx 1$.
+All known old metal-poor halo-type stellar populations have a low $M/L \approx 1-3$.
 In contrast, on the basis of rotation data we got M/L > 1000 on the periphery of the galaxy near the last point with measured rotational velocity.

 I discussed the problem with my collaborator Enn Saar.
 He suggested to abandon the idea, that only stellar populations exist in galaxies.
 Instead it is reasonable to assume the existence of a population of unknown nature and origin, and to look which properties it should have using available data on known stellar populations.
 So I calculated a new set of models for M31, our Galaxy and several other galaxies of the Local Group, as well as for the giant elliptical galaxy M87 in the Virgo cluster.
-In most models it was needed to include the new population, corona, in order to bring rotation and photometric data into mutual agreement.
+In most models it was needed to include a new population in order to bring rotation and photometric data into mutual agreement.
+To avoid confusion with the metal-poor halo the new hypothetical population was called corona.